sampsyo/cs6120/content/blog/2019-11-01-one-vm/index.md

 # Merits and Shortcomings:

 ### Merits
 This is an interesting idea that definitely is worth exploring when implementing the backend for a new programming language.
-The main merit of Truffle is the ease of implementing a new programming langauge.
+The main merit of Truffle is the ease of implementing a new programming language.
 The developer only has to implement an AST interpreter, and Truffle handles the rest of the heavy lifting.
 The main merit of Graal is its ease of pairing with Truffle.
 Graal itself is an impressive compiler which can run both JIT or AOT, has many optimizations as previously discussed and can convert Truffle ASTs into native code.
 Graal is also easily extendable for new optimizations.

 Most of Truffle/Graal is available open-source!